This page is designed to answer the following questions:

 - 8.2e Know how to report any concerns to the relevant person.
 This could include: Senior member of staff, Carer, Family member (Care Certificate, Standard 8: Fluids and nutrition)

 Each individual that you care for will have their own personal care plan and within it will be information about their hydration requirements.
 It is important that you provide access to fluids in accordance with each individual’s documented needs and preferences because a lack of fluid can result in dehydration which can have a severe impact on their health.

 For individuals that have restricted movement or mobility, it may be necessary to ensure that regularly refreshed drinks are within easy reach.
-This means placing drinks in a place where they easily and comfortably pick them up and set them down.
+This means placing drinks in a place where they can easily and comfortably pick them up and set them down.
 For some individuals, you may also have to support them to drink and record their intake and output on fluid charts.

 Unless there are medical reasons to restrict fluid intake, you should ensure that an individual’s access to drinks is maintained at all times.

-Some individuals may need reminding or encouraged to drink.
+Some individuals may need reminding or encouragement to drink.
 For example, individuals with dementia may forget to drink or believe they have recently had one.
 An individual that suffers from anxiety may not drink because they are too worried.
 It is your responsibility to ensure that you do your best to encourage regular fluid intake to promote the individual’s health.

 An important way of promoting hydration is to make sure that an individual has access to the types of drinks that they like.
 Although water is the best source of fluid, there are many individuals that do not like to drink water and so alternatives such as squash, tea and coffee should be made available.
 The individual’s preferences should be documented in their care plan.